 - Expand landscape management plan to reduce pesticides and define integrated pest management measures

 - Prepare and implement a fertilizer management plan

 - Prepare and implement a water conservation plan

 - Assess opportunities for shoreline and habitat restoration projects

-The Port has completed a number of habitat restoration projects, and is initiating a number of green stormwater infrastructure projects under the Port’s Marine Stormwater Utility.
+In the last few years, the Port completed a number of habitat restoration projects under the Habitat program, and installed green stormwater infrastructure projects under the Port’s Marine Stormwater Utility.